tyonas9/Decision-Trees-and-Random-Forest-Project/README.md

 # Decision-Trees-and-Random-Forest-Project
 This project was part of Python for Data Science and Machine Learning Bootcamp on Udemy by Jose Portilla.

-The main goal of the project to learn and apply Decision Tree and Random Forest Machine learning algorithms on a real world data set taken from lendingclub.com.
+The main goal of the project is to learn and apply Decision Tree and Random Forest Machine learning algorithms on a real world data set taken from lendingclub.com.
 Here below is the project description in detail:

 # Random Forest Project